SunnyFloppyDiskStudios/SunnyFloppyDiskStudios/README.md

 ##

-👨‍💻 I'm a teen student with years of technical background and knowledge
+👨‍💻 Teen student with years of technical background and knowledge

-My main projects relate with games and apps, so I mainly use Unity and Xcode.

-I generally use C#, Swift, Lua, HTML/CSS, but I can also do C++, Python, Java, JS, or anything!

-I also do graphic design, 3D modelling, and (sometimes) video editing!
+My main projects relate with games and apps dev, but I also do graphic design, 3D modelling, and (sometimes) video editing!

 ##

-### 🔨 Software of choice:
+### 🔨 Software of choice
 - Unity - Game Dev
 - Xcode - App Dev
 - Jetbrains - IDEs for literally anything